grafana/grafana/docs/sources/reference/annotations.md

 If your elasticsearch document has a timestamp field other than `@timestamp` you will need to specify that.
 As well as the name for the fields that should be used for the annotation title, tags and text.
 Tags and text are optional.

-> **Note** The annotation timestamp field in elasticsearch need to be in UTC format.
+> **Note** The annotation timestamp field in elasticsearch needs to be in ISO 8601 format.

 ## InfluxDB Annotations
 ![](/img/docs/v2/annotations_influxdb.png)